Lifestyle changes can help:

-Breast cancer found in advances stages can be harder to treat.
+Bladder cancer found in later stages can be harder to treat.
 Some people choose treatments to help ease symptoms.
 Others choose to fully stop it.
 For some people, it may be realistic to start end-of-life planning.
 Aspects may include:

 - Choosing home or hospice care